HafizAhmadHassan/HafizAhmadHassan/README.md

 # Intro
 Hi My Name is Hafiz Ahmad Hassan.
 I have done Bachelors in Computer Science and Master in Bioinformatics.
-I have an Interests in deep learning especially its application in Healthcare Sectors.
+I have an Interest in deep learning especially its application in Healthcare Sectors.
 I do technical blogging everyday.
 See the website above for more details.